 - Pros: Consummate Wall Street pro; successful stint as Treasury secretary under Bill Clinton.

-Cons: Status as Citigroup
+Cons: Status as former Citigroup

 (NYSE:C)director and senior counselor no longer seems like a big plus.

 - Pros: Experienced; brilliant; known and revered throughout the power corridors of both Washington, D.C. and New York.